 unanimous agreement.

-Each Non-Participating Party in an Exploratory Well will be subject to either an acreage forfeiture or Hydrocarbon Recoupment as provided in Article 16 (Non-Consent Operations).
+Each Non-Participating Party in an Exploratory Well will be subject to either acreage forfeiture or Hydrocarbon Recoupment as provided in Article 16 (Non-Consent Operations).

+Pre-Exploratory Well AFE Meeting

+Prior to submitting an AFE for a new Exploratory Well (including any substitute well, except for a substitute well proposed while a drilling rig is on the Contract Area), Operator shall call a meeting of the Parties entitled to a Vote, an Election, or unanimous agreement as set forth in Article 10.1 (Proposal of Exploratory Wells) set forth above as to the contemplated new Exploratory Well or its substitute, if applicable, to share with said Parties the preliminary scope of the contemplated new Exploratory Well.
+Although Operator may change, modify or alter the preliminary scope of the contemplated new Exploratory Well subsequent to the meeting but prior to submission of the AFE associated therewith, as contemplated herein, the general items Operator will address at the meeting, at a minimum, shall consist of a preliminary well design, a preliminary drilling rig selection/type and timing, a preliminary total estimated depth of the well, a preliminary Objective Depth criteria, a preliminary surface and bottomhole location(s), and a preliminary zone(s) of interest.
+Should a Non-Operating Party contemplate proposing an AFE for a new Exploratory Well (or its substitute, if applicable), said Non-Operating Party shall call a meeting consistent herewith.

 Revision of Well Plan

-A revision to an approved well proposal, Well Plan, or AFE prior to the commencement of actual drilling operations on an Exploratory Well requires the unanimous agreement of the Participating Parties.
-In the absence of unanimous agreement on a proposed revision to the Well Plan or AFE, the Well Plan and AFE will stand as approved.
-Only a major revision to an approved Well Plan or AFE will give a Non-Participating Party an additional opportunity to participate in an Exploratory Well.
-A revision is deemed a major revision if the Objective Depth of an Exploratory Well is changed
+Except as provided in Article 10.1.3 (Automatic Revision of the Well Plan), a revision to an approved well proposal, Well Plan, or AFE prior to the commencement of actual drilling operations on an Exploratory Well requires the unanimous agreement of the Participating Parties.
+In the absence of unanimous agreement on a proposed revision to the well proposal, Well Plan or AFE, the well proposal, Well Plan or AFE will stand as approved.
+Only a major revision to an approved well proposal, Well Plan or AFE prior to the commencement of actual drilling operations will give a Non-Participating Party an additional opportunity to participate in the Exploratory Well.
+A revision is deemed a major revision only if the Objective Depth of an Exploratory Well is changed

 [Optional provision; check if to be applicable.]